Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity

 At the same time Winful associates the duration of the energy transfer only with "\ldots a lifetime of stored energy {\it leaking out} of both ends of the barrier\ldots".
 He specifies that its duration "\ldots is not the time it takes for the input peak to propagate to the exit since the pulse does not really propagate through the barrier\ldots What is really measured is the lifetime of stored energy {\it escaping} through both ends" (italics supplied).
-That is, in fact, the accumulation stage turns out to be beyond the framework of Winful's timekeeping procedure -- the process of transferring (tunneling) the electromagnetic energy through the barrier region is changed in this procedure by that of escaping the stored energy from this region.
-Thus, Winful's explanation of the Hartman effect is moot.
-It does not provide a way out of the deadlock situation in the TTL.
+That is, in fact, the accumulation stage turns out to be beyond the framework of Winful's timekeeping procedure -- the process of transferring the electromagnetic energy through the barrier region is changed in this procedure by that of escaping the stored energy from this region.

-\subsection{On the Bohmian approach to the tunneling time problem}
+Thus, Winful's reinterpretation of the Wigner (transit) time is moot when one deals with the OCS.
+But it might be useful in the case of the ONCS. (see Section \ref{smodel}).

-So, none of the existing approaches to the TTP allows a correct resolution of this problem.
-All they contain the same shortcoming -- being unable to describe the tunneling subprocess at all stages of scattering, they resort to unproven assumptions about its dynamics, which really contradict the (macro-)causality principle.
+\section{On the Bohmian approach to the tunneling time problem}